Why Saratoga Is the Perfect Home Base for All Your Winter Explorations

 Get Settled In at Your Winter Accommodations

 One of the main reasons people choose Saratoga Springs as their home base is because the city offers a wide range of comfortable lodging options.
 You’ll want a warm place to return to after a full day of winter fun, and both The Inn at Saratoga and Saratoga Arms offer guest rooms with fireplaces.
-Alternatively, you can opt for the old-world charm of Longfellows, the modern flair of Spa City Motor Lodge, or even the luxury of The Adelphi Hotel.
+Alternatively, you can opt for the modern flair of Spa City Motor Lodge or even the luxury of The Adelphi Hotel.

 Make the Most of Your Stay With Skiing, Skating, History & More